Hawaiʻi’s 100% clean energy future

 State of Hawaiʻi

-• An Environmental Assessment (EA) or Environmental Impact Statement (EIS) are not anticipated – the project does not “trigger” HRS Chapter 343
+• An Environmental Assessment (EA) or Environmental Impact Statement (EIS) are not anticipated – the Project does not “trigger” HRS Chapter 343

 • Certain construction-related State permits may be required, including: